 Life Pacific College is a private, religious school in a suburban setting in San Dimas, California.
-Life Pacific College was founded in 1923 and now enrolls around 514 students a year, including 514 undergrads.
-Life Pacific College provides housing for up to 320 students.
-Most students live in off campus housing, and 95% of students spend their weekends on campus .
+Life Pacific College was founded in 1923 and the school enrolls around 490 students per year, which includes 490 undergraduate students.
+Life Pacific College offers on-campus housing for up to 320 students.
+Most students live in off campus housing, and 95% of students spend their weekends on campus.

 Planning to play sports?
 Life Pacific College has many options for athletes.
 See them all and learn more about life at Life Pacific College on the Student Life page.

 |Applicants Submitting SAT scores||35%|